Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation: Methodology

-Our goal is the nonparametric detection of multiple location-scale change points in a univariate sequence of continuous valued observations.
-Following the above discussion, we use a hypothesis testing framework with a nonparametric two-sample test statistic that is sensitive to changes in both location and scale.
-A natural choice would be an omnibus statistic such as the Kolmogorov-Smirnov or Cramer-von-Mises which can detect arbitrary distributional changes.
-However these statistics can be underpowered for detecting location-scale changes compared to other statistics which are more specialized towards these alternatives \cite{}.
-Instead, we will consider a Lepage-like statistic which is based on a linear combination of standardized Mann-Whitney and Mood test statistics \citep{lepage_combination_1971,ross_nonparametric_2011}.
+Our goal is to detect multiple changes in location and/or scale in a univariate sequence of continuous observations, without specifying the underlying distribution.
+We use a hypothesis testing framework with a rank-based two-sample statistic that is sensitive to both types of change.
+A natural alternative would be an omnibus statistic such as Kolmogorov--Smirnov or Cramér--von Mises, which can detect general distributional changes.
+However, such statistics can be underpowered against location-scale alternatives compared with statistics designed specifically for those alternatives.
+We therefore use a Lepage-type statistic based on standardized Mann--Whitney and Mood components \citep{lepage_combination_1971,ross_nonparametric_2011}.

-Let $\boldsymbol{y}_1 = (y_1,\ldots,y_k)$ and $\boldsymbol{y}_2 = (y_{k+1},\ldots,y_n)$ denote two samples of independent observations and consider a test for distributional equality where the null hypothesis is that both samples have identical distributions.
-For each observation $y_i$, let $r_i$ denote its rank in the combined sample, i.e. $r_i = \sum_{j=1}^n I(y_i \geq y_j)$ so that smallest observation has rank $1$, the second smallest has rank $2$ and so on..
-The Mann-Whitney test \citep{mann_test_1947} is a two sample rank test for the alternative hypothesis that the distribution of the two samples differs in location.
-It is defined as:

-Since this statistic depends on the observations only through their ranks, it is easy to show that its distribution under the null hypothesis is independent of the distribution of the observations.
-Specifically, its mean and variance under the null are \citep{mann_test_1947}:

-While the Mann-Whitney test will reject the null hypothesis if $\boldsymbol{y}_1$ and $\boldsymbol{y}_2$ come from distributions with different locations, it will generally not reject it if the distributions differ only in scale.
-For this purpose an alternative test statistic should be used.
-Our choice is the Mood statistic \citep{mood_asymptotic_1954}, defined as:

-Like the Mann-Whitney test, the distribution of the Mood statistic under the null hypothesis is independent of the distribution of the observations.
-Its mean and variance under the null hypothesis are \cite{mood_asymptotic_1954}:

-In cases where the distribution of the two samples can differ in either location or scale, a test statistic which is sensitive to both possibilities can be defined by combining the Mann-Whitney and Mood statistics together.
-Specifically, we use a Lepage-type statistic similar to \cite{lepage_combination_1971} that is based on the sum of squared standardized versions of these statistics, i.e:

-Note that the original Lepage statistic defined in \cite{lepage_combination_1971} use an Ansari-Bradley test statistic rather than the Mood test statistic for detecting in scale.
-Our decision to use the Mood is based on some empirical results suggesting it has favorable power \citep{duran_survey_1976} although we did not find a substantial difference between the two.